lhchavez/gtalkjsonproxy/README.md

 You may want to set the logging level to TRACE at the top of `service.js`.

-Autheticate with Google, dig up your auth token.
+Authenticate with Google, dig up your auth token.
 Use your requests library of choice to fire an HTTP POST at `/login` with `username` and `auth` parameters as post data.